tawi1/DotsTrafficCity/docs/source/streaming.rst

 Scene Streaming
 ~~~~~~~~~~~~

-You can split the scene content into chunks for partial loading at runtime.
+You can split the scene content into chunks for partial loading at runtime (`DOTS` simulation only).

 `Youtube tutorial. <https://youtu.be/6M_dn7yjMNk>`_